etahae/GUI_captcha/README.md

 # GUI_captcha

-a simple captcha verification program developped with python-tkinter.
+A captcha verification program developped with python-tkinter.

 Run "$>pip install -r requirements.txt" to install the required repositories.